sqlancer/sqlancer/README.md

 If the execution prints progress information every five seconds, then the tool works as expected.
 Note that SQLancer might find bugs in SQLite.
 Before reporting these, be sure to check that they can still be reproduced when using the latest development version.

 If you launch SQLancer without parameters, available options and commands are displayed.
+Note that general options that are supported by all DBMS-testing implementations (e.g., `--num-threads`) need to precede the name of DBMS to be tested (e.g., `sqlite3`).
+Options that are supported only for specific DBMS (e.g., `--test-rtree` for SQLite3), or options for which each testing implementation provides different values (e.g. `--oracle NoREC`) need to go after the DBMS name.

 # Potential Commercialization